 Here's a quick video explaining why you may want to hire out the renovation work on a flip so you can focus on the growth & scale of your business:

-We like look at Real Estate TV Shows as a start for getting inspired and entertained.
-However, you should not depend on them only to educate yourself about real estate investing.
+We look at Real Estate TV Shows as a start for getting inspired and entertained.
+However, you should not depend on them as the only way to educate yourself about real estate investing.

 In most cases, these shows do not provide sufficient education to investors.
 The primary focus of these shows is to tell you how easy investing can be, rather than show all of the headaches & obstacles.